wwucla/wwucla.github.io/_posts/2024-09-10-inference-optimization.md

 <!-- TOC --><a name="multi-query-and-grouped-query-attention"></a>
 #### Multi-Query and Grouped-Query Attention
 As mentioned previously, the size of the KV cache is proportional to `d_model`, i.e. `n_kv_heads * d_head` for multi-head attention.
-One optimization of reducing KV cache size is multi-query attention ([Shazeer et al 2019](https://arxiv.org/abs/1911.02150))[^ref-mqa], i.e. sharing the same key and value among all heads, but still use different queries.
+One optimization of reducing KV cache size is multi-query attention ([Shazeer et al., 2019](https://arxiv.org/abs/1911.02150))[^ref-mqa], i.e. sharing the same key and value among all heads, but still use different queries.
 This eliminates the `n_kv_heads` multiplier (becomes 1x) and the KV cache size is proportional to `d_head`.

 <p align="center">
   <img src="/images/inference-optimization/mqa_gqa.png" width="600"><br />
   Figure: Multi-Head, Group-Query, and Multi-Query Attentions
 </p>

-Later research ([Ainslie et al 2023](https://arxiv.org/abs/2305.13245) [^ref-gqa]) discovered that MQA was too aggressive and the model performance starts to degrade, especially when the model size increases.
+Later research ([Ainslie et al., 2023](https://arxiv.org/abs/2305.13245) [^ref-gqa]) discovered that MQA was too aggressive and the model performance starts to degrade, especially when the model size increases.
 Grouped-Query Attention (GQA) [^ref-gqa] was proposed to have a group of queries (instead of all) sharing the same key and value, which is a tradeoff between KV cache size optimization and model quality.
-GQA has already been adopted in the recently released Llama-3[^ref-llama3] ([Dubey et al 2024](https://arxiv.org/abs/2407.21783)) model.
+GQA has already been adopted in the recently released Llama-3[^ref-llama3] ([Dubey et al., 2024](https://arxiv.org/abs/2407.21783)) model.

 <!-- TOC --><a name="mixture-of-expert"></a>
 #### Mixture of Expert